 Shop around for quotes to find a good conveyancing solicitor who you feel is efficient and will keep you informed at every stage of the selling process.
 Many solicitors now have on-line case tracking systems which will help keep you up to date at any time of day or night.

 The selling process is not always easy, or quick.
 If you are still living in the property, and it is not in your name, it is worth getting in touch with Land Registry to get a Notice of Home Rights.
 This will mean your ex-partner will not be able to sell the property without alerting you.
 Hopefully, this wouldn't be necessary, but it's important to protect yourself.

 Clear it out

-One or both of you may have decided to move out of the home that you own.
+One or both of you may have already moved out of the home you're selling.
 If this is the case, then it may be easier for you to ‘dress’ the property for viewing, as you can de-personalise the space more easily than you could if you still had all your belongings there.
 Hiring a removal company to put your non-essential items into storage could be helpful at this time, and it could also help you to review and separate your possessions.

 Don't mention divorce

-It's natural for potential buyers to ask why you're moving, but buying from a divorcing couple can put some buyers off.
+Buying from a divorcing couple can put some buyers off, so it's best to keep quiet about it unles you're asked.
 They know that the chain technically doubles, if you are both trying to find new places to live, and often there are complications, with communication between the ex-partners slowing down the process, one person being resistant to moving on, or disagreements over price.
 It also can put you at a disadvantage - if potential sellers know you are divorcing, they will assume you are eager to move out and get on with your life as soon as possible - they may offer a lower than reasonable price, knowing you're likely to accept just to move on.